-“And God Created Woman” (1956), the film which launched her career internationally and also created Bardot the myth, marked her first joint collaboration with Parisian filmmaker and screenwriter Roger Vadim (1928-2000, also her first husband) and Antwerp-born producer-screenwriter Raoul J. Lévy (1922-1966).
+“And God Created Woman” (1956), the film which launched her career internationally and also created Bardot the myth, marked her first collaboration with Parisian filmmaker and screenwriter Roger Vadim (1928-2000, also her first husband) and Antwerp-born producer-screenwriter Raoul J. Lévy (1922-1966).
 Her provocative wriggle of her hips, her mouth, her hips, they all pushed the film to the limits of an X certificate and caused quite a controversy.
-As British movie critic Paul Dehn (also Oscar-winning screenwriter whose screen credits include “Goldfinger” , “The Taming of the Shrew” and “Murder on the Orient Express” ) summed it up at the time in London’s daily newspaper News Chronicle: ‘For those with some eyes, Mademoiselle Bardot is quite a sight.
-She has Vivien Leigh’s neck, Simone Signoret’s mouth, Veronica Lake’s hair, Marilyn Monroe’s walk and my best wishes for a less tediously vulgar picture next time.”
-But if the public is always right, Miss Bardot was the only raison d’être of the film, for its huge success and she became an international and controversial sensation.
+As British movie critic Paul Dehn (also Oscar-winning screenwriter whose screen credits include “Goldfinger” , “The Taming of the Shrew” , and “Murder on the Orient Express” ), summed it up at the time in London’s daily newspaper News Chronicle: ‘For those with some eyes, Mademoiselle Bardot is quite a sight.
+She has Vivien Leigh’s neck, Simone Signoret’s mouth, Veronica Lake’s hair, Marilyn Monroe’s walk, and my best wishes for a less tediously vulgar picture next time.’
+But if the public is always right, Miss Bardot was the only raison d’être for the film and its huge success, and she became an international and controversial sensation.

-She then remained one of France’s most important leading ladies, and before her retirement from acting in 1973 at age 39 after nearly fifty features, she worked for several French top film directors such as Julien Duvivier, Henri Verneuil, Henri-Georges Clouzot, Louis Malle, Jean-Luc Godard, Robert Enrico, Édouard Molinaro and Roger Vadim (six films) in some of their best achievements – turning Ms. Bardot into an all-round pillar of French cinema and proving her versatility as a hugely talented screen actress capable of handling all kinds of roles in various film genres.
+She then remained one of France’s most important leading ladies.
+Before she retired from acting in 1973 at age 39 after nearly fifty features, she worked for several French top film directors such as Julien Duvivier, Henri Verneuil, Henri-Georges Clouzot, Louis Malle, Jean-Luc Godard, Robert Enrico, Édouard Molinaro and Roger Vadim (six films) in some of their best achievements—turning Ms. Bardot into an all-round pillar of French cinema and proving her versatility as a hugely talented screen actress capable of handling all kinds of roles in various film genres.
 As time went by, the audience preferred to see her on the screen as a comedienne, but Ms. Bardot was more at ease playing interesting in-depth character roles in films as Clouzot’s “La vérité” (1960, considered to be one of her best films) or Godard’s “Le mépris” (1963).
 For her role in Louis Malle’s “Viva Maria!”
 (1965), she was nominated for a BAFTA Award as Best Foreign Actress.

-After her retirement from acting, she used her name and fame when she got involved with various animal rights causes, becoming one of the leading animal rights activists worldwide when she founded the Paris-based Fondation Brigitte Bardot, dedicated to protect animal rights.
-Miss Bardot, a vegetarian, breast cancer survivor and highly successful author of several best-selling books (the first one being her autobiography “Initiales B.B.” published in 1996), became at times a very outspoken woman on numerous subjects, including on political and social issues.
-“The most beautiful woman in the world” may have chosen to leave the limelight in 1973 – while at the peak of her fame and beauty – to dedicate her life to animals, yet she has never ceased to be a controversial figure.
+After her retirement from acting, she used her name and fame when she got involved with various animal rights causes, becoming one of the leading animal rights activists worldwide when she founded the Paris-based Fondation Brigitte Bardot, dedicated to protecting animal rights.
+Miss Bardot, a vegetarian, breast cancer survivor, and highly successful author of several best-selling books (the first one being her autobiography “Initiales B.B.” published in 1996), became at times a very outspoken woman on numerous subjects, including on political and social issues.
+“The most beautiful woman in the world” may have chosen to leave the limelight in 1973—while still at the peak of her fame and beauty—to dedicate her life to animals, yet she has never ceased to be a controversial figure.

-Haunted for most of her life by tourists, reporters and paparazzi, Ms. Bardot has become a recluse, residing at her private estate La Madrague in St. Tropez, on the French Riviera.
-Like some of her colleagues and other stars of the screen, as Greta Garbo, Norma Shearer or Marlene Dietrich did before her, they all looked for a quite and peaceful time and place once they had vanished from the public spotlight.
-Former screen diva Brigitte Bardot is following in their footsteps; allowing us a written interview only via correspondence – which has its restrictions – it made sense all the more when her answers were arriving via mail when we got to know a woman who finally hoped to lead the life she had never been able to in the past sixty years.
+Haunted for most of her life by tourists, reporters, and paparazzi, Ms. Bardot has become a recluse, residing at her private estate La Madrague in St. Tropez, on the French Riviera.
+Like some of her colleagues and other stars of the screen, as Greta Garbo, Norma Shearer or Marlene Dietrich did before her, they all looked for a quiet and peaceful time and place, once they had vanished from the public spotlight.
+Former screen diva Brigitte Bardot is following in their footsteps; allowing us a written interview only via correspondence—which has its restrictions—it made sense all the more when her answers were arriving via mail when we got to know a woman who finally hoped to lead the life she had never been able to in the past sixty years.

-Brigitte Bardot singing ‘La Madrague’ (1968) for a French TV special
+Brigitte Bardot singing ‘La Madrague’ for a French TV special in the late 1960s